jaibhasin/dsh-browser-agent/evals/memory-benchmark/README.md

 ## Try it

+Start with the [development setup](../../README.md#development), and keep DSH running with a model configured.
-With this repo installed and DSH running, run this from the repo root on macOS or Linux:
+Then run this from the repo root on macOS or Linux:

 ```sh
 pnpm benchmark:memory
 ```

+The command builds the extension before opening Chrome.
+Keep the terminal open while you run the test.
+On Linux, you'll also need `lsof` so the script can find DSH.

 1. A separate Chrome profile opens for the test, leaving your usual browser alone.
-   It can remain open alongside your normal Chrome profiles because the bridge identifies and routes each profile separately.
+   You can keep your normal Chrome profiles open too, but let their agent tasks finish first so they don't add to DSH's memory use during the measurement.
    In `chrome://extensions`, turn on **Developer mode**, click **Load unpacked**, and choose the `extension/dist` path printed in the terminal.
    If it is already loaded, click **Reload** in this profile and in any other profile using the agent.
 2. Open the extension side panel and click **Memory test**.